Jelly Roll Animal Quilts - Bonus Project

 Piecing 60 Degree Shapes

-Construct the main 6 units of the bat block following the pattern, then sew them together in the indicated order.
-For accuracy, press all seams open as you sew.
-Add 3 background strips to the top and bottom edges and your block is now finished, just trim the edges to 20 x 20in.
+Construct the six main units of the bat block following the pattern, pressing seams open for accuracy.
+Sew the units together in order, add the three background strips to the top and bottom, and trim the block to 20″ × 20″.

 Constructing The Bat Block